brianhornsby/script.openvpn/README.md

 - host: The hostname for the openvpn connection.
 Mandatory.
 - port: The port that should be used for openvpn connection.
 Mandatory.
 - proto: tcp or udp.
 Mandatory.
+- delay: Number of seconds to wait before showing notification, after connection.
+Not Mandatory.

 Third-party Libraries
 ---------------------